SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 date: 2015-07-15
 ---

-Our motto for speaker selection in 2015 was this:
+Our goal for speaker selection in 2015 was this:

 > “more unique content from each speaker, consistently high presentation quality, and diverse types of sessions.”